 Okay, I know that Nando’s is a chain all around the UK, but it’s so delicious.
 You have to try it at least once.
 Their chicken is amazing and I’m obsessed with their Perinaise.
 I still order it from Amazon monthly and get it shipped to me since we can’t really buy it anywhere in the US.

 Quay’s was my go-to pub in Dublin.
 It was right in the Temple Bar area, but wasn’t as touristy as the Temple Bar Pub.
 It was also always a lot less busy.
 If you ever eat here, you 100% have to order the cajun chicken sandwich.
 You just have to.

 I’m sorry, but this really wouldn’t be a complete list without having the Temple Bar Pub on here.
 I know it’s touristy, but I think you have to experience it at least once.
-I suggest going during lunch time, because it’s way less busy than it is at night.
+I suggest going during lunchtime, because it’s way less busy than it is at night.
 They also have an extensive sandwich menu and so many amazing beverages.

 Dublin serves as the perfect home base for trips around Ireland!
 This is because all of the train lines meet right in Dublin city.
 Here are a few of the best day trips from the city.

 Galway is the arts and culture city of Ireland!
 It makes for a perfect day trip from Dublin and it’s only about 2.5 hours from Dublin.
 You could get there by car or bus.
 While you’re there, be sure to stop by the 2 castles that are still standing in the secret.
 If you can’t find them, here’s a tip: one of them was converted into a Costa Coffee and the other is a bank!